128technology/docs/docs/config_nat.md

 NAT pools are a construct that allow for the use of IP and port ranges to be shared across one or more network-interfaces for either source or destination NATing capabilies.

 ### Static NAT bindings
-A static NAT binding can be configured by creating a `authority > router > nat-pool` object and assigning it to a network-interface.
+A static NAT binding can be configured by creating an `authority > router > nat-pool` object and assigning it to a network-interface.
 The following rules and constraints will apply to this configuration:

 * The _nat-pool_ prefix is used to create a N:M mapping.
 Where each source IP (from ingress interface) is hashed to an IP address in the nat pool.
 * The static _nat-pool_ can only be configured as: